emmz3230/three.js-practice/threejs.md

                 scene.fog = fog;

-when ever ther eis aomap always use the _uv2_
+when ever there  is aomap always use the _uv2_

         plane.geometry.setAttribute(